 The normal form of Graves’ HYPERthyroidism is caused by TSH-Receptor *stimulating* antibodies that overstimulate the thyroid gland to produce hormone, even in the absence of TSH.

-You can flip between hypo and hyper status
+AT patients with incomplete atrophy can flip between hypo and hyper status

 TSHR antibody levels can fluctuate wildly and can also completely disappear or resurface over time.